Some marine life favorites & how to identify them

 The Smooth Trunkfish

-Sharpnose Puffer
+Sharp-nosed Puffer

-Despite it's small size (2-3.5 inches) this one manages to stand out from the crowd with bright blue markings from nose to tail which cover a darkish/gold body.
+Despite its small size (2-3.5 inches), this one manages to stand out from the crowd with bright blue markings from nose to tail, which cover a darkish/gold body.

 Turtle time